ibm-cloud-docs/containers/cs_tutorial_rhos.md

     ```
     {: screen}
 5. In your browser, navigate to the address of your **Master URL** and append `/console`.
 For example, `https://c0.containers.cloud.ibm.com:23652/console`.
-6. Click your profile **IAM#user.name@email.com > Copy Login Command**.
+6. From the OpenShift web console menu bar, click your profile **IAM#user.name@email.com > Copy Login Command**.
 Paste the copied `oc` login command into your terminal to authenticate via the CLI.<p class="tip">Save your cluster master URL to access the OpenShift console later.
 In future sessions, you can skip the `cluster-config` step and copy the login command from the console instead.</p>
 7. Verify that the `oc` commands run properly with your cluster by checking the version.

     ```